psolymos/psolymos.github.io/papers.md

 description: "A list of peer-reviewed publications by Peter Solymos."
 layout: default
 years: [2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2005, 2004, 2002]
+excerpt: The list of peer-reviewed scientific papers written by Peter Solymos.
 ---

 <div class="btn-group btn-group-justified">